hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ## Body

 Focus on relevant information and avoid unnecessary details.
 If there is an error, include suggestions or guidance for how the user can resolve the issue, if possible.
-If no objects are found (zero/empty state), provide a brief explanation on how creating this new objective will benefit the user.
+If no objects are found (zero/empty state), provide a brief explanation on how creating this new object will benefit the user.

 The body allows for two types of content: `text` and `generic`.